Elite Russian regiment loses nearly 100 soldiers

 The losses of the Russian army remain high in the Ukraine war.
-A city north-east of Moscow in particular probably has many victims to mourn.
+One city northeast of Moscow in particular has had many victims to mourn.

 Munich/Kostroma – Since the beginning of the Russian invasion of Ukraine At the end of February 2022, at least 177,680 Russian soldiers were estimated to have been killed or wounded.
 At least that’s what the Ukrainian general staff reported in its daily report on Saturday (April 8).
 This cannot be verified independently.